Multimodal Safe Control for Human-Robot Interaction: Introduction

 Guaranteeing that autonomous systems can stay safe is becoming increasingly important as robots are being deployed in the real world.
 Such autonomous agents need to consider how to keep themselves safe (e.g. avoid collisions with objects) but also how to keep other agents safe.
 In particular, robots need to ensure that people working with and around them are also kept safe from harm.
 This means we need to design autonomous robots in a way that we know they will not put people in unsafe situations.

 One well-known approach to this problem is to design a safe control law that guarantees that the the safe region of the state space is \textit{forward invariant}, i.e. the system will not leave the safe region once it enters it.
 Additionally, many safe controllers are designed to guarantee \textit{finite-time convergence} to the safe region if the system is in an unsafe state.
-Many safe control laws are designed by first writing down a scalar energy function which encodes the control objective of staying safe.
-The energy function is usually designed such that if the energy function is negative, the system is in a safe state.
+Many safe control laws are designed with a scalar \textit{energy function}, designed such that if the energy function is negative, the system is in a safe state.
 A safe control law can then be designed such that if the system is in an unsafe state, the energy function will decrease (i.e. the time derivative of the energy function is negative).
 Some examples of energy-function-based safe control are control barrier functions (CBFs) \cite{ames2019control}, sliding mode control \cite{gomez2022safe} and the safe set algorithm (SSA) \cite{liu2014control}.

-In this work, we focus on the application of safe control methods to human-robot interaction, so we need to additionally handle safe control under uncertainty since we can never perfectly predict how humans act.
-It has long been known in other fields like cognitive science and behavioral economics that humans are not perfectly rational decision makers \cite{simon1997models, conlisk1996bounded}, so it is better to model human behavior with probability distributions.
-Given a particular intention, the same person may not choose the same low-level actions to achieve their intention every time, so this is one layer of uncertainty the robot needs to deal with.
-On top of this, robots cannot explicitly know the intentions of people a priori, so robots need to infer their intentions, which adds an additional source of uncertainty.
+We focus on the application of safe control methods to human-robot interaction (HRI), so we need to additionally handle safe control under uncertainty since we cannot perfectly predict how humans act.
+It has long been known in fields like cognitive science and behavioral economics that humans are not perfectly rational decision makers \cite{simon1997models, conlisk1996bounded}, so we should model human behavior with probabilities.
+Much recent work in HRI has focused on inferring a human's intention probabilistically \cite{sadigh2016planning, bestick2018learning}, and recently researchers have trained models for probabilistic trajectory forecasting of humans \cite{salzmann2020trajectron++, tolstaya2021identifying}.
+These models all have multimodal outputs, recognizing that from the same state, different humans may have different intentions.
+These methods are generally focused on prediction accuracy and do not deal explicitly with safety, let alone safety with respect to the full multimodal distribution over human actions.

-As a result, we need new methods for guaranteeing safety under this kind of multimodal uncertainty.
-There is existing work on energy-function-based safe control under uncertainty \cite{liu2015safe}, though it only considers unimodal uncertainty.
+In our work, we introduce a new safe control formulation to deal with the \textit{multimodality} of human actions where the robot explicitly accounts for the human's intention while computing its safe control.
+There is existing work on energy-function-based safe control under uncertainty \cite{liu2015safe, wei2022persistently}, though they only consider unimodal uncertainty.

 Our contributions in this work are the following: \begin{enumerate} \item A novel formulation of multimodal safe control for a robot interacting with people; \item A derivation of a least-conservative safe control law for a dynamics model with multimodal uncertainty; \item A comparison with existing safe control. \end{enumerate}